sscheng25/Tourist_Guide_for_National_Parks/_posts/2021-12-15-information-surroundings.md

 ## Local Amenities

-When visiting a new place, travelers often have problem finding parking spaces and restaurant.
+When visiting a new place, travelers often have problem finding **parking spaces** and **restaurant**.
 We gather parking and restaurant data from Open Street Map database and want to give a general sense of these amenities for our users.

 <div id="altair-chart-2"></div>